tdoa20/SWO-Summer-Drop-Product-Analysis/README.md

 In general, 45 out of 46 orders made by new customers contained one of the four items discussed.

 #### Existing Customers
-There were only 13 orders purchased by this customer segment so the total orders was used to assess the popularity of certain items instead of the quantity.
+There were only 13 orders purchased by this customer segment so the total orders metric was used to assess the popularity of certain items instead of the quantity.
 <br>
 <img src = "Charts/Num_Orders_Repeat_Customers.png">
 <img src = "Charts/Total_Revenue_Repeat_Customers.png">